GabrielGil/angular-chrome-i18n/README.md

 #### As a filter (Recomended)

-Include the filter module file. `angular-chrome-i18n_filter.js`
+Include the filter module file `angular-chrome-i18n_filter.js`.

 Inject into your angular module